-People researching concrete floor coatings often wonder which they should use between Epoxy vs Urethane Concrete Floor Coatings.
-The answer in many cases . . . although not all . . . is use both!
+People researching concrete floor coatings often wonder whether they should use epoxy or urethane concrete floor coatings.
+The answer in many cases—although not all—is use both!

-Epoxy concrete floor coatings function more as a floor priming/resurfacing method; whereas urethane is more of a wear surface protecting the epoxy.
-Here’s a brief summary of the two products:
+Epoxy concrete floor coatings function more as a floor priming and resurfacing method; whereas urethane is more of a wear surface protecting the epoxy.
+Here’s a brief summary of the two types of floor coatings:

 Liquid Floor Inc. President, Lee Davis, has been working in the floor coatings industry for more than a decade.
 He believes that the epoxy/urethane combo for concrete floor coatings produces the best floor possible.

 If you have any questions about concrete floor coatings or you’re interested in getting a free quote, get in touch with us today!